 Being a person who appreciates a good cup of coffee, I have always been interested in doing everything possible to ensure that my cup is a good one.
-I have also been a person of sub-average means, so although a full on espresso maker is something I would love to have, I can’t bring myself to buy one of those really cheap machines that will never really do a good job.
+I have also been a person of sub-average means, so although a full-on espresso maker is something I would love to have, I can’t bring myself to buy one of those really cheap machines that will never really do a good job.
 As well, I love to spend time camping and canoeing, so having something low-tech fits the bill quite well.

 I needed another option.
 As well, I was needing something for camping as well because most camping stoves are also larger and put out a lot of heat.
-Searching the internet (something I have been mocked quite a bit for) I have found a solution that both meets my needs for making coffee, a solution that can also be used while camping, and a third need of mine for tinkering and making things myself.
+Searching the internet (something I have been mocked quite a bit for) I have found a solution that both meets my needs for making coffee, a solution that can also be used while camping, and the third need of mine for tinkering and making things myself.

 I found a solution at Zen Backpacking Stoves which describes a number of options for making alcohol stoves yourself out of recyclable and readily available materials.
 Plus, it’s not hard to make one.
 Here’s a picture of my current setup.